 If you ever want to check your IRS refund status, you have several options available to you.
 Thanks to technology, taxpayers can now go online to check the status of their federal tax refund.
 Of course, you can still choose to go the traditional route and check the status of your refund by phone.
 Depending on how you file your federal income tax return — electronically or by paper mail — you will need to wait a certain amount of time (for the IRS to process your return) before you can expect to receive your federal tax refund.

 The IRS offers a standard response to taxpayers who inquire about when they should expect to get their tax refund: “The IRS issued more than 9 out of 10 refunds to taxpayers in less than 21 days last year.
-The same results are expected in 2013.”
-This means that you will probably receive your federal refund within three weeks of filing your tax return.
+The same results are expected this year.”
+This means that you will probably receive your federal refund within 3 weeks of filing your tax return.

 The IRS states that “most refunds will be issued in less than 21 days.”
 Keep in mind, this is not a guarantee by the IRS that you will get your refund within that timeframe, and it also assumes there are no mistakes or delays with your return.

-If you file a paper tax return, the IRS will typically be able to issue your tax refund within six to eight weeks after receiving your return.
-If you file your tax return electronically (also known as “e-file”), it will be processed faster in the IRS system, which means you can expect to receive your tax refund faster as well — usually within three weeks.
+If you file a paper tax return, the IRS will typically be able to issue your tax refund within 6 to 8 weeks after receiving your return.
+If you file your tax return electronically (also known as “e-file”), it will be processed faster in the IRS system, which means you can expect to receive your tax refund faster as well — usually within 3 weeks.

 There are 3 main methods you can use to check the status of your federal tax refund: via Internet using the IRS “Where’s My Refund” online tracker tool, by phone, or with the IRS2GO mobile smartphone application.